seshadriv/aws-resumechallenge/README.md

 * <a href="https://www.seshadri-resume.net/index.html" target="_blank"> My Resume </a>
 * Built HTML/CSS page resume and hosted it as a S3 static website
-* Set up github repo and github actions to define CI/CD pipeline
+* Set up GitHub repo and GitHub  actions to define CI/CD pipeline
-* Authored a lambda function to calculate the page visits and store in dynamodb
+* Authored a Lambda function to calculate the page visits and store in DynamoDB
-* Registered domain in route53 and configured cloudfront
+* Registered domain in route53 and configured CloudFront
-* Configured API gateway to trigger the lambda function
+* Configured API gateway to trigger the Lambda function
-* Wrote Python lambda function to increment page visit counter and store in dynamodb
+* Wrote Python Lambda function to increment page visit counter and store in DynamoDB

 ## Architecture